 turns downhill to the left and becomes Empire Avenue.

 If Treasure Hill is full, continue on Empire Avenue all the way back to

 Silver King Drive and turn left for main PCMR parking.
 (Note that one

 segment of Lowell Avenue is one-way, so don't do a U-turn to return to

 NOTE: Map shows status as of July 29, 2022.
 It will be updated

-Treasure Hill on the map's upper right will become lower Mother Urban once
+Treasure Hill on the map's upper right is the best route to Mother Urban.)

 GPS track files (right-click and "Save as..."):